 What are the best alternatives to Google Ads for small businesses?

-Social media platforms can be a great place to reach niche customers.
+Social media can be a great place to reach niche customers.
 You can choose the platform where your target audience spends the most time and create compelling content that gets results.
+For many small businesses, social media apps like Facebook and Instagram offer a strong balance of targeting flexibility and cost efficiency.
+Their advertising tools make it easier to reach specific audience segments and engage with potential customers, helping brands drive meaningful results without the budgets required by larger platforms.

 What are the best Google Ads alternatives for B2B marketing?